The Big Sick

 A day in the suburb of Footscray.

 Pawno is a well-paced, character driven film with a great soundtrack.
-A snapshot of Footscray culture showing insight into the need to belong with a bit of humour thrown in the mix.
+This is a snapshot of Footscray culture showing insight into the need to belong with a bit of humour thrown in the mix.

 A catch phrase if I was looking for a hit.